Demon Flexforce Impact Shorts Review

 2. Protection

 As for protection, these shorts are pretty great.
 They’re loaded with D3O T6 padding, including a specially upgraded tailbone pad and the new Quad Padding.
-This is solid stuff.
+You can definitely feel the difference compared to cheaper shorts.

 I took a few tough tailbone landings and the impact felt way less harsh than I expected.
 The hips and thighs also got a nice boost with plush foam padding, making awkward sideways falls a bit easier to shake off.